 Most marinas and fishing lodges provide running water that is safe for human consumption - that is potable water.
 Plan ahead and know where you will likely clean your fish, and if not certain, bring with you a couple of gallons of spring water purchased from a local grocery store to use for rinsing your fillets.
 You may be fishing a stream in the back country or perhaps traveling to an area where you the water supply is not treated and it is unhandy to carry clean water with you.
 Sources of contaminants include fecal contamination of animals or humans, standing water where bacteria can grow, run off from chemicals and perhaps even from dead - decaying animals.

-If you need drinking water or water for cleaning and preparing a meal there are various methods of making most water safe for human consumption if you follow simple guidelines.
+If you need potable water or water for cleaning and preparing a meal there are various methods of making most water safe for human consumption if you follow simple guidelines.
 Look for a stream or river that has a strong flow of water, this aids in diluting any contaminants.

 Use your senses - look and smell.
 If you can see or smell things that do not look good, then look for better water, running water.
 Go up stream from where you are.
 If at a lake look for a stream that feeds the lake.
 The bigger the lake, the deeper the water and the opportunity for new water to flow into the lake all make for the opportunity to dilute any contaminants and provide a better source of water.
 Even clean looking water may still have small particles or organisms that could be harmful.
 Read below for ways to filter the water to make it safe.